JonathanLee-LX/translate/README.md

 ## Usage

-After you installed success, you can use it like below.
+After installed, you can use it like below.
 ![usage](./usage.png)

 ## Proxy